Sikta railway station

-Sikta railway station (Station code: STF) is a small railway station located in Bihar, India.
+Sikta railway station (station code: STF), is a small railway station located in West Champaran district, of the Indian state of Bihar.
 It is operated by Indian Railways under the East Central Railway zone.
 The station serves the local population of Sikta and nearby villages, facilitating passenger movement in the region.
 Despite being a smaller station compared to major junctions, it plays an important role in connecting residents to larger towns and cities along the route.
 The station handles around 500+ passengers daily, providing essential rail connectivity for commuting and regional travel.